 The possible risks and adverse reactions to MDN therapy include but are not limited to temporary pain, bleeding, bruising, infection, dizziness, nerve injury, pneumothorax, pregnancy termination, changes to blood pressure, rash, fainting, muscle soreness and fatigue.

-The process of MDN involves a solid filament needle being gently inserted into the painful part of the muscle (the trigger point) so as to relax or release it, with the aim of reducing the associated pain and discomfort and restoring the imbalances caused by the muscle feeling taut and contracted.
+The process of MDN involves a solid filament needle being gently inserted into the painful part of the muscle (the trigger point) with the aim of reducing the associated pain and discomfort and restoring the imbalances caused by the muscle feeling taut and contracted.

 In MDN, the needles are removed after 10 minutes.